christianalfoni/christianalfoni.github.io/_posts/2015-01-09-plant-a-baobab-tree-in-your-flux-application.md

 All standards, libraries, practices, architectures and patterns needs some time to evolve before becoming widely accepted.
 The flux architecture is no different.
 After Facebook released their React JS project the suggested flux architecture has evolved into many different shapes and colors.
 Some of them more accepted than others.
 In this article we are going to look at what challenges exists today with the flux architecture.
 We are also going to look at a solution that I think is a great contribution to the evolution of flux.

 ### Flux and Flux history
 If you have never heard about flux before I will give a very short decription. **Component** -> **Action Dispatcher** -> **Store** -> **Component**.
 It is a one way flow of state where you components do not change the state of your application directly, but goes through a dispatcher to do so.
-There er several implementations of this architecture and initially we had the offical dispatcher and store from Facebook.
+There are several implementations of this architecture and initially we had the offical dispatcher and store from Facebook.
 So why did developers start to implement their own versions of flux?
 I believe there are five main reasons for this: **verbosity** , **async operations**, **handle the same action in multiple stores**, **sharing state between stores** and **immutability**.

 #### Verbosity
-Developers in the JavaScript world has become accustomed to very expressive and easy to use API's.
+Developers in the JavaScript world have become accustomed to very expressive and easy to use API's.
 The Facebook dispatcher and store does not really provide much of an API at all, there is a lot of manual checking and defining to do very simple things.
-It also becomes quite repetetive.
+It also becomes quite repetitive.

 #### Async operations
 When you test your application it is better to do so if you can change the state of your store synchronously.
 The reason is that synchronous tests are easier to write and you will also get less dependencies to the store itself.
 What you want to test is how your components render in the different states of the store.
 If the API changing the state of the store is synchrounous it will be easier to prepare the state of the store before running a test.